About This Site

 - HTMLGoodies' HTML Primer

-- WebReference.com's HTML Resources
+- HTML Cheat Sheet.com

 HTML Quick Reference/Cheatsheets

-- HTML 4.01 Reference (from W3schools.com)
+- W3school's HTML 4.01 Reference

-- HTML Cheat Sheet (from PSAcake)
+- WebsiteSetup's HTML5 Cheat Sheet

 HTML Character Entity Codes